They say time passes differently in the Otherworlds of Ireland.

 Time After Time

-Take the story of Oisin, the Irish poet, for example.
+Take, for example, the story of Oisin, the Irish poet.

 One day, Oisin crossed paths with a fairy named Níamh Chinn Óir.
 She confessed her love, and together they ventured to Tír na nÓg.
 There, they had children, and for three hundred years they lived happily in that land of fruits, feasts, and enchantment.